drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization is a Time-Consuming Treatment
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-The minimization of one conformer may require thousands of iterations, each one requiring the calculation of the new energy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-is-time-consuming-treatment-6b51400d'><i class='fa fa-play' aria-hidden='true'></i></button>The minimization of one conformer may require thousands of iterations, each one requiring the calculation of the new energy.
 Moreover the minimization treatment has to be applied thousands of times (one minimization for each conformer generated).
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.